 can occur in more than half of women in this age group.
 Men who have had gastric bypass

-also may develop iron deficiency.
-But this side effect happens much less often in
+also may get iron deficiency.
+But it happens much less often in men.

 What are the symptoms of iron deficiency after gastric bypass surgery?